 Getting there: The Blueberry Hill Outdoor Center is at 1245 Goshen Ripton Road in Goshen.

-Robert Frost Interpretive Trail in Ripton
+Take a Walk in the Green Mountain National Forest on the Robert Frost Interpretive Trail in Ripton

 The small town of Ripton is where Robert Frost lived while teaching at the Middlebury Bread Loaf Campus.
 In 1920, Frost moved to Vermont and purchased the Homer Nobel Farm off Route 125 after his wife died.
 Now owned by Middlebury College, Homer Nobel Farm is includes a log cabin where Robert Frost spent summers for 24 years.